JokerShao/simplecode/README.md

-# simplecode
+# simple code
-These code was built for learning coding in college when i was a junior programmer.
+These code were written when i was a junior programmer.
+There are some project about QT, ARM, IoT, Socket and Linux C/C++ programming.
+- netchat